söndag 17 februari 2019

 Now, before we move on to the paintings that were produced by Lundby, I've noticed a pattern with the Sufa paintings.
 They come in groups of 4/8.
 By that I mean that they are similar in size and has the same sort of frame.
 Lundby sold them with one from each group - eight were released in 1967, the other in 1975.
 This pattern is repeated later on, so we'll get back to that.

 Here are some examples of paintings in their original packages from around 1969/70.
-The version with three paintings is probably older than the four paintings.

-From what I can tell, these 4 paintings were sold together, and were released before the other bunch of 4 +4.
 Here are two more examples of paintings in their original packaging from around 1975.

 These 4 + 4 paintings have a different design on the original packaging since they were sold later than the previous painting we looked at.
+Original packaging changes over the years, so it's generally a useful tool when you want to determine when an item was produced.

 In 1976 we get lots of new additions.
 This is also the first batch of paintings that is produced by Lundby themselves, not by Sufa.
 I can't find any Sufa paintings in the catalogue after 1975, so I think it's safe to say that they were produced between 1967-1975.